Stephen Wayne Bedrosian

 - Born December 6, 1957 in Methuen, MA USA

 The Phillies immediately moved Bedrosian back to the bullpen, and he saved 29 games as the club's closer in 1986.
-On September 23rd of that year, in a game against the Pittsburgh Pirates, he took the loss after giving up Barry Bonds' first career walk-off home run.
+On September 23, in a game against the Pittsburgh Pirates, he took the loss after giving up Barry Bonds' first career walk-off home run.
 The next summer, he was even better, saving a National League-leading 40 games, making a trip to the 1987 All-Star Game, and winning the Cy Young Award despite the fact that his team finished in fifth place.
-He missed a month of the following year but still managed to end the 1988 campaign with 28 saves, fourth best in the NL.
+He missed a month the following year but still managed to finish the 1988 campaign with 28 saves, fourth best in the NL.

 In June 1989, Bedrosian was dealt to the San Francisco Giants, and between the Phillies and Giants, he saved 23 games that summer.
-In the NLCS that year, he appeared in 4 games and recorded 3 saves as the Giants knocked off the Chicago Cubs, but the club went on to get swept by the Oakland Athletics in the World Series.
+In the NLCS, he appeared in 4 games and recorded 3 saves as the Giants knocked off the Chicago Cubs, but the club went on to get swept by the Oakland Athletics in the World Series.
 He saved 17 games for San Francisco in 1990 before being sent to the Minnesota Twins after the season.
-He saved only 6 games in 56 appearances for the Twins, but the team went on to win the 1991 World Series, defeating the Braves.
+He saved only 6 games in 56 appearances for the Twins, but the team won the 1991 World Series, defeating the Braves.

 Following the 1991 campaign, Bedrosian began to suffer numbness in his fingertips and was forced to retire.
 However, his condition improved, and he was able to return to baseball with the Braves in 1993.
 He recorded a 1.63 ERA in 49 games for the team and went on to pitch two more years before retiring for good.